-Irenaeus is remembered for his work in helping the church to preserve the faith handed on by the apostles and to defend it when it was attacked.
-In this simply written and beautifully illustrated book, Simonetta Carr shows young readers the difficulties the early church faced and how Irenaeus taught Christians to discern truth from error by listening to the Bible.
+Irenaeus is remembered for helping the church preserve the faith handed on by the apostles and defend it when it was attacked.
+In this beautifully illustrated book, Simonetta Carr shows young readers the difficulties the early church faced and how Irenaeus taught Christians to discern truth from error by listening to the Bible.
 To Christians, the lessons Irenaeus taught are as important today as they were in his time.

 Author and Illustrator:

 Simonetta Carr was born in Italy and has lived and worked in different cultures.
 A former elementary school teacher, she home-schooled her eight children for many years.
 She has written for newspapers and magazines around the world and has translated the works of several Christian authors into Italian.
 Presently, she lives in San Diego with her husband, Thomas, and family.
 She is a member and Sunday school teacher at Christ United Reformed Church, Santee, California.